dropwizard/dropwizard/docs/source/manual/configuration.rst

 archive                      true         Whether or not to archive old events in separate files. archivedLogFilenamePattern   (none)       Required if ``archive`` is ``true``.
                                           The filename pattern for archived files. ``%d`` is replaced with the date in ``yyyy-MM-dd`` form, and the fact that it ends with ``.gz`` indicates the file will be gzipped as it's archived.
                                           Likewise, filename patterns which end in ``.zip`` will be filled as they are archived. archivedFileCount            5            The number of archived files to keep.
-Must be between ``1`` and ``50``. timeZone                     UTC          The time zone to which event timestamps will be converted. logFormat                    default      The Logback pattern with which events will be formatted.
+Must be between ``1`` and ``50``. timeZone                     UTC          The time zone to which event timestamps will be converted.
+                                          Will be ignored if a logFormat is supplied. logFormat                    default      The Logback pattern with which events will be formatted.
 See the Logback_ documentation for details.
 ============================ ===========  ==================================================================================================